pryn-kb/python-test/_episodes/03-variables.md

 *   `print` automatically puts a single space between items to separate them.
 *   And wraps around to a new line at the end.

-## Variables must be created before they are used.
+## Variables must be created before they are used

 *   If a variable doesn't exist yet, or if the name has been mis-spelled, Python reports an error.